Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Object and event selections

 \section{Object and event selections}

+The results were obtained using the software framework documented in Ref.~\cite{easyjet}, developed for collision data analysis within the ATLAS Collaboration.
 The analysis flow begins with the selection of events containing exactly two well-reconstructed photons and at least two $b$-jet candidates~\cite{FTAG-2023-05}.
 This pre-selection, briefly summarised in Section~\ref{ssec:preselection}, reduces the background while maintaining good signal acceptance times efficiency.
 The selected events are then classified into mutually exclusive categories based on the invariant mass of the $b \bar{b} \gamma\gamma$ system and multivariate discriminants.
-The event categorisation, described in Section~\ref{ssec:categories}, is designed to optimise sensitivity to the coupling modifiers \kl and \kvv and to the \hhyybb process.
+The event categorisation, described in Section~\ref{ssec:categories}, is designed to optimise sensitivity to the \hhyybb process and to the coupling modifiers \kl and \kvv.